 This pricing remains high despite the size of the hole diameters.

 The board layers’ layout is another aspect that can help to reduce the cost of the board.
 PCB cost increases with the addition of layer count.
-Addition of more layers onto the circuit board amplifies the expense of printing the circuit board.
+The addition of more layers onto the circuit board amplifies the expense of printing the circuit board.

-Picking the right footprint during the design stage will not only save in design cost, but also in the lead time.
-On the other hand, using a wrong footprint might delay board production significantly.
+Picking the suitable footprint during the design stage will save in design cost and lead time.
+On the other hand, using the wrong impression might delay board production significantly.

-Let us now illustrate other techniques of saving and optimizing the board design for PCB manufacturing and PCB Assembly.
+Let us now illustrate other saving techniques and optimizing the board design for PCB manufacturing and PCB Assembly.

 How Can You Reduce the PCB Cost of a PCB and Simplify the Manufacturing Process?

 Reducing the PCB cost of a printed circuit board can also simplify the manufacturing process.
-There are some practices you can employ to streamline the printed circuit board manufacturing process, reduce cost and also improve lead time.
+You can employ some practices to streamline the printed circuit board manufacturing process, reduce cost, and improve lead time.